Judith Hopper's home at Millfield is not so much a house as an ark.

 "No, I suppose not," agrees Judith Hopper, as she scoops up the little wallabies, named Erland and Lorelle, and places them in a fabric pouch.
 "Although really in my world, it's not that unusual."

-However, her door is open to all kinds of creatures, great and small.
+Her door is open to all kinds of creatures.

 Judith Hopper may not be a Doctor Dolittle, although she is constantly talking to the animals.
 But she is a carer and landlady, a nurse and a mother to native fauna.